Classical deformations of noncompact surfaces and their moduli of instantons: Motivation

-The local surfaces $Z_k$ admit a rich structure of instanton moduli.
-Some properties of these moduli are described in \cite{GKM}, where it is shown that such moduli spaces are quasi-projective varieties whose dimensions increase with the topological charge.
-Here we show that after an infinitesimal deformation of the surface the moduli of instantons are empty, i.e.\ instantons disappear after an infinitesimal ``classical'' deformation of $Z_k$.
+The noncompact surfaces $Z_k$ admit a rich structure of moduli spaces of instantons.
+Some properties of these moduli are described in \cite{GKM}, where it is shown that such moduli spaces are quasi-projective varieties whose dimensions increase with the charge.
+Here we show that after a deformation of the complex structure, the moduli of instantons on the deformation are empty, {\it i.e.}\ instantons disappear after a ``classical'' deformation of $Z_k$.
 From the point of view of mathematical physics, our results suggest that to study the instanton moduli in families, deformations should be considered in a broader framework, including {\it noncommutative} deformations.
 In a future paper we will pursue this more general approach.

-Even though the whole story for our original motivation has yet to be told, we decided to publish the results pertaining to classical deformations separately, because these are -- to the best of our knowledge -- the first results in this direction and, moreover, they turned out to be also of independent interest: deformations of local surfaces (quite mysteriously) appear in an unrelated body of work concerning the homological mirror symmetry conjecture from a Lie theoretical viewpoint (see \cite{BBGGS} and Remark \ref{mirrorsymmetry}).
+Even though the whole story for our original motivation has yet to be told, we decided to publish the results pertaining to classical deformations separately, because these are -- to the best of our knowledge -- the first results in this direction and, moreover, are turned out to be of independent interest: deformations of noncompact surfaces (quite mysteriously) appear in an unrelated body of work concerning the homological mirror symmetry conjecture from a Lie theoretical viewpoint (see \cite{BBGGS} and Remark \ref{mirrorsymmetry}).